The Cucumber Orchid is a creeping prostrate orchid usually growing on she-oaks. The thick succulent leaves are quite knobbly.

 I have only seen this orchid once in the wild.
 It was growing on rock.
 Unfortunately it was not in flower.

-The dagger orchid grows in trees and on rocks, forming large handing clumps.
+The Dagger Orchid grows in trees and on rocks, forming large hanging clumps.
 The leaves are oval shapes tapering to a point and are quite...

 The Streaked Rock Orchid is a small orchid that grows in dense groups on rocks.
 It has succulent leaves and the stems can grow to...